-- 1. Poverty and extreme poverty are measured using national moderate and extreme poverty lines, respectively. - 2.
-The green bars denote the years when the country was under a leftist government. - 3.
-Data for Argentina are for urban areas only.

-4. Using the bootstrap method, the author tested whether differences between headcount ratios between a specified year and the year immediately prior were statistically significant.
+- Poverty and extreme poverty are measured using national moderate and extreme poverty lines, respectively.
+The orange bars denote the years when the country was under a leftist government. - 2.
+Data for Uruguay are for urban areas only. - 3.
+Using the bootstrap method, the author tested whether differences between headcount ratios between a specified year and the year immediately prior were statistically significant.
 Statistical significance was determined at a 95 percent level and with 100 replications.
 Results are presented in Table A.4.